An employee can choose to take either 1 or 2 weeks' statutory paternity leave.

 If the employee wants to change the date they start paternity leave, they must usually give the employer 28 days' notice.
 This does not have to be in writing unless the employer requests it.
 However, it's helpful to put it in writing to have a record.
 This could be in a letter or email.

-In some circumstances it may not be possible for the employee to give 28 days' notice of the change, for example if the baby is born early or late.
+In some circumstances, the employee might not be able to give 28 days' notice of the change.
+For example if the baby is born early or late.

 If the baby is born early or is sick